DNC ads warn voters that GOP wants nationwide abortion ban - KESQ

 Associated Press

 WASHINGTON (AP) — The Democratic National Committee is launching a digital ad campaign to energize its voters after last month’s Supreme Court decision overturning Roe v.
 Wade.
-The ad campaign warns that Republicans’ ultimate goal is to outlaw abortion nationwide.
-The Democratic committee is sponsoring an at least $10,000 digital ad buy beginning Tuesday on the websites of more than 20 lifestyle publications, including Teen Vogue and Cosmopolitan.
-The cost is modest for a national campaign, especially when activists have accused President Joe Biden and other top Democrats of not responding forcefully enough to the Supreme Court’s decision.
+The ad campaign warns Republicans’ goal is to outlaw abortion nationwide.
+The DNC is sponsoring an at least $10,000 digital ad buy beginning Tuesday on the websites of more than 20 lifestyle publications, including Teen Vogue and Cosmopolitan.
+The cost is modest for a national campaign, especially as activists accuse top Democrats including President Joe Biden of not responding forcefully enough to the Supreme Court’s decision.
+The DNC also plans a TV ad campaign.
 Many top Republicans see the overturning of Roe as a promise they kept to voters.